 For most of us, our home is the single most expensive item we will ever purchase in our lifetime.
 Proper care and maintenance of your investment is of utmost importance.
 The main benefit of owning a property in a Sectional Title Scheme is that all owners contribute to the overall upkeep and maintenance of the Scheme.
-When owners do not pay towards their levies, it affects all the other owners and, in the long term, can start to reduce the value of the property if the Scheme cannot afford proper maintenance and repairs.
+When owners have outstanding body corporate levies, it affects all the other owners and, in the long term, can start to reduce the value of the property if the Scheme cannot afford proper maintenance and repairs.

-Sectional Title Scheme Trustees should act without delay when dealing with non-paying owners and collect the outstanding levies as soon as possible.
+Sectional Title Scheme Trustees should act without delay when dealing with non-paying owners and collect the outstanding body corporate levies as soon as possible.